-The technology demonstration can include a demonstrations of: (1) the User Interface (UI) of the technology, (2) the Command Line Interface (CLI), and (3) an example use of the technology's Programming API.
-Combinations are encourged.
-For example, use the GUI to configure an example resource, and the CLI or programming API to interact with it.
-Teams can provide short handouts (1-2 pages) to the class the provide a "cheat sheet" for working with the technology.
-This could include quick-start documentation for using the CLI or programming API, etc. The instructor will provide copies to the class with 24-hours advanced submission.
-Having a high quality handout is one way to offset other potential deficiencies in the presentation.
-Additionally, groups could create an online how-to wiki providing documentation to augment the presentation.
-Good demonstrations will walk through how to use the technology with a simple use case.
+The technology demonstration can include a demonstrations of: (1) the User Interface (UI) of the technology, (2) the Command Line Interface (CLI), or (3) an example use of the technology's Programming API.
+An interesting demo might use the GUI to configure an example resource, and then demonstrate the use of the CLI or programming API to interact with it.
+Teams can provide PDF files (1-2 pages) that will be distributed on the course webpage to provide a "cheat sheet" for working with the technology.
+This could include quick-start documentation for using the CLI or programming API, etc. Having a high quality PDF to augment the presentation can help offset potential deficiencies in the presentation.
+Additionally, groups could also create an online how-to wiki providing documentation to augment the presentation.
+Good demonstrations will leverage an example to demonstrate how to use the technology with a simple use case.

+Demonstrations can be "static", where screen captures are used in lieu of a LIVE demonstration.
+Videos can be created and show as well in lieu of a LIVE demonstration.
+The key with demonstrations is not to exceed 10 minutes in total duration.
 In cases where the technology can not be demonstrated, either through a live demo or a group recorded demo, existing material found online can be used as needed.
-This includes, screen captures, video, etc. When other's work is needed to demonstrate the technology, the group should explain why this was necessary to receive full credit. (e.g. include one or more slides describing Why...)
+This includes, screen captures, video, etc. When other's work is needed to demonstrate the technology, the group should cite the use of external references to receive full credit. (e.g. include clear citations to websites, papers, etc.)